Baobabs in Africa Mapped (BAM)

 Benefits of Participation

-• Make a difference: contributing data on individual baobab tree locations, physical measurements, visual assessments, and photographs, will play a crucial role in helping to advance the understanding, and conservation of these trees.
+• Make a difference: contributing data on individual baobab tree locations, physical measurements, visual assessments, and photographs will play a crucial role in advancing the understanding and conservation of these trees.

-• Contribute to science: your involvement will help create the first-ever open-source dataset on African baobabs, which will be shared through a public repository and scientific literature published through an open-access data publication journal.
+• Contribute to science: your involvement will help create the first-ever open-source dataset on African baobabs, which will be published in an open-access public repository and data journal.

 • Contribute to outputs: depending on your level of contribution, you could be invited to participate as a co-author on the resulting data publication (see policy below).